×

 Windows EFI installer pipeline

-This pipeline installs Windows 11 or Windows Server 2022 into a new data volume from a Windows installation image (ISO file).
+The Windows EFI installer pipeline installs Windows 10, Windows 11, or Windows Server 2022 into a new data volume from a Windows installation image (ISO file).
 A custom answer file is used to run the installation process.

-The example pipelines use a config map file with sysprep predefined by OKD and suitable for Microsoft ISO files.
+The Windows EFI installer pipeline uses a config map file with sysprep predefined by OKD and suitable for Microsoft ISO files.
 For ISO files pertaining to different Windows editions, it may be necessary to create a new config map file with a system-specific sysprep definition.

 Running the example pipelines using the web console